 Or are you an experiened crypto investor already?
 Find out more about how to withdraw crypto in Singapore with the best rates.

 It’s Perfectly Fine to Buy and Invest in Crypto in Singapore

 First of all, buying cryptocurrencies is legal in Singapore.

 Binance Global Exchange was banned because it did not adhere to certain conditions laid down by MAS.

 So, you do not have to worry about making your first cryptocurrency investment.

 Bitcoin is Not the Only Cryptocurrency You Can Buy in Singapore

-Bitcoin is just one type of cryptocurrency.
-There are many cryptocurrencies out there in the world.
+Bitcoin is just one form of cryptocurrency – there are many others out there!

-However, there is no single place in the world (at least for the time being), that offers liquidity for all the cryptocurrencies.
+However, with the sheer number of cryptocurrencies, there’s no single platform (at least for the time being) that offers liquidity for all cryptocurrencies.

-So one of the first things you must take note of are; what is the crypto you want to buy and does the exchange offer it?
+So one of the first things you should take note of is: which cryptos would you like to buy, and which the exchange offers them?